Hands up if you need a London staycation right now. We’ve got you covered with 8 dazzling options – no need to thank us.

 If ever there’s a time to take a little London mini-break and explore the best of the city, now is it.

 In need of inspiration?
-Here are eight fabulous London staycation ideas to get you started – four “themed” staycation ideas and four areas of London that are perfect for your next break.
+Here are some fabulous London staycation ideas to get you started – some “themed” staycation ideas and a few areas of London that are perfect for your next break.

 Quintessential London Mini-Break